Self-employed RNs may provide health services independently, in partnership with other practitioners, or employ others to do so.

 - Resources for RNs Providing Foot Care

-Once you have reviewed the information related to self-employment, you may contact an ARNNL Practice Consultant for further questions or clarification.
+Once you have reviewed the information related to self-employment, you may contact a CRNNL Practice Consultant for further questions or clarification.